ToryHricisakova/ToryHricisakova/README.md

 <li>I've got a degree in Business, Sales, and Marketing and just finished my Master's degree in Software Design at IT University of Copenhagen.
 <li> My specialization focus is on web development and cybersecurity, with a splash of cryptography.
 <li> I love OOP and keep learning new languages whenever possible.
-<bli> I am interested in cybersecurity, but my heart still lies with creative full-stack development.
+<li> I am interested in cybersecurity, but my heart still lies with creative full-stack development.
 </ul>

 **What I Do When I Sign Off**